 The well-formed gravel roads around Darlington and the northern part of Maria Island make it ideal to explore Fossil Cliffs and Reservoir Circuit by bike (they can be rented on the island).
+Fossil Cliffs is also one of Tasmania’s 60 Great Short Walks, with the fossils being “one of the finest examples of its kind anywhere in the world”.
 Making an early start from the Darlington campground on our four day Maria Island stay, we ride down past the jetty and cement silos, and the Convict Barn, built in 1846.

 The Fossil Cliffs Circuit road ascends very gently, as it crosses Cape Boullanger and passes the Maria Island airstrip.
 Once we reach the low cliffs on the opposite side of the cape, the summit of Bishop and Clerk comes into view, partly shrouded by clouds.